VincentMalik/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin RuL Kit/Software Development View/page_software-development-view.md

 ![Remaining Useful Life kit banner](@site/static/img/doc-rul_header-minified.png)

-### Remaining Useful Life Kit
+<span style="font-size:3em;">&#x26a0;&#xfe0f;</span> **This is only a preview KIT.**
+There will be changes in the following releases.
+We plan to provide a more general RuL skill and more generalized interfaces for service input data.
+With these improvements, it will be much more easy and flexible for you to participate in the RuL use case.

+# Overview
-## Overview
+## Roles
-As a developer in the Remaining Useful Life use case, you may be part of one or more of the following three roles:
+As a developer in the Remaining Useful Life use case, you may apply to one or more of the following roles:
+ - RuL consumer (RuL result requester)
+ - skill provider (provider of the use case logic)
+ - RuL data provider (provider of usage data, likely a OEM)
+ - delegator (likely a supplier of a component that is assembled of subcomponents which are providing RuL calculation services)
  - RuL calculation service provider (likely a supplier of a part or component)

- - supplier of a component (likely a supplier of a commponent that is assembled of subcomponents which provide RuL calculation services)
- - RuL data provider (provider of usage data, likely a OEM)
- - RuL consumer (RuL result requester)
- - skill provider
+## Logic
+The central logic of the RuL use case is a **RuL skill**.
+You can use a predefined RuL skill and use it or modify it to build up a similar use case.
+It is written in SPARQL, a query language for federated knowledge graphs.
+The current RuL skill takes vehicle identifier numbers (VINs) as parameters.
+In general, a RuL skill will take one or more vehicle/component IDs as parameters.
+It then collects the related usage data at the RuL data providers and calls the RuL calculation services at the RuL service providers.
+The result is then collected and transferred to the consumer.

+## Your interface
+You always need access to your **running EDC with knowledge agent components** and the (extensible) **ontologies of Catena-X**.
+In most cases, you can use them as they are.

+Your interface to the use case depends on your role(s):
+If you are only a consumer, you are fine with the previous mentioned components.
+If you are a data provider or delegator, you may have your data organized in relational databases.
+In this case, you need to have a running **provisioning agent** with **configured data bindings** (linking your data to the knowledge graph).
+If you are a service provider, you need to have a running **remoting agent** with **configured service bindings** (linking your service to the knowledge graph).

+For more information, see the operation view.

-### Mandatory components and standards
+## Mandatory components and standards
- (applies to RuL calculation service provider, RuL data provider)
  - ontologies (semantic models)
  - usage data
  - calculation services